• Home

 Can you freeze these quick vegetarian samosas?

 Yes, they freeze very well!
 For the best results, freeze uncooked samosas.
 Place them on a baking sheet until they are solid, then put them in a freezer bag.
 They can last for three months.
 You can cook from frozen, but it will take a little longer.
-You can also freeze cooked samosas, but they won’t be as crispy when you reheat them.
+You can also freeze cooked samosas, but they won’t be as good when you reheat them.

-Tamarind chutney, which is tangy, and mint-cilantro chutney, which is refreshing, are two common options.
+What kinds of dips go well with potato and tangy tamarind chutney, which is refreshing, and mint chutney, which is refreshing?
+Twotions.
 Sweet chili sauce and mango chutney are excellent choices if you want something easier.
 Kids always love plain ketchup!
 Another tasty and cool choice is a simple yogurt dip with a little cumin and salt.

 Last Thoughts